top of page

 The Convergence: The First-Gen Catalyst

 This is where the winners of the "Great College Correction" emerge.
-High-quality state schools no longer need to out-prestige the Ivies.
+High-quality state schools no longer need to "out-prestige" the Ivies.
 Instead, they are aggressively focusing their resources on First-Gen populations.
-By providing intentional mentorship and high-level networking, state schools are "scaling" the Social Capital that was once a selective college monopoly.
-When a state school applies the "Chetty Effect" (intentional networking) to the "Dale and Krueger Population" (high-aptitude students from modest backgrounds), they create a new generation of CEOs and high achievers who accomplish elite outcomes at a public-market price.
+By providing intentional mentorship and high-level networking, state schools are "scaling" the Social Capital once monopolized by selective colleges.
+When a state school applies the "Chetty Effect" (intentional networking) to the "Dale and Krueger Population" (motivated students from modest backgrounds), they create a new generation of CEOs and high achievers who accomplish elite outcomes at a public-market price.

 On the other hand, the writing is on the wall for small, mid-tier private liberal arts colleges.
 Without the "blank check" provided by the suite of Federal loan programs, many of these schools lack the brand power or the endowment to survive.
 As the market purges these high-cost, low-utility options, the overall system becomes leaner and more attuned to the needs of the modern economy.